jwolff52/wolffblog/_posts/2016-10-12-intro-to-java-2.md

 tags: ['draft', 'Java', 'Tutorial']
 commentIssueId: 6
 ---
 Now that you have your development environment set up and ready to go it is time to write your first program!
-When you first open up IDEA you will be greeted with a window like the one below.
+When you first open up IDEA you will be greeted with a window like the one below<!--more-->.
 <a href="/media/posts/5/01.jpg"><img class="content-image" src="/media/posts/5/01.jpg" alt="Screen upon opening IDEA" /></a>
 <p class="content-image-description">Figure 1: Screen upon opening IDEA</p>